 A wonderfully comprehensive book with so many designs and patterns that it will boggle your mind.
 It is a big book and very detailed.

 Dress Pattern Designing : The Basic Principles of Cut and Fit by Natalie Bray.

 Natalie Bray is a well known expert and a pioneer in pattern drafting.
 This is a revised version of her first book launched in 1970s.
 There are many easy to understand diagrams and clear instructions

 Basic Pattern Skills for Fashion Design by Bernard Zamkoff

-This is an easy to follow highly recommended book for pattern making with various illustrations that clearly explains how to convert basic patterns to different types of designs.
+This is an easy to follow, highly recommended book for pattern making with various illustrations that clearly explain how to convert basic patterns to different types of designs.

 How to Make Sewing Patterns by Donald H. McCunn